RSBalchII/anchor-engine-node/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)]()

 > *"Your mind, augmented.
 Your data, sovereign.
 Your tool, open."*

+> **SECURITY WARNING**: This repository contains tooling that may execute shell
+> commands and read/write files on your machine.
+Only run this software in a
+> trusted environment and review code before enabling tool functionality or
+> starting embedded servers.

 Anchor is a lightweight terminal-based AI assistant that brings GitHub Copilot CLI's simplicity to ECE_Core's memory architecture (Redis + Neo4j).
 Built as an assistive memory tool for developers, it provides persistent memory across sessions, automatic context retrieval, and real-time streaming responses.